Jeneen Frei Njootli: Awards and honours

-In 2018, Njootli was the Sobey Art Award Finalist for the West Coast and Yukon categories.
+Njootli was a finalist for the 2025 Yukon Prize for Visual Arts.
+In 2018, she was the Sobey Art Award Finalist for the West Coast and Yukon categories.
 In 2017, Njootli was also longlisted for the Sobey Art Award for the West Coast and Yukon categories, and in the same year, awarded the Contemporary Art Society of Vancouver's Artist Prize.
 In 2016, Njootli was awarded the Hnatyshyn Foundation, William & Meredith Saunderson Prize for Emerging Canadian Artist Lectures, Workshops & Curating.